AvirukBasak/AvirukBasak/README.md

 I'm Aviruk.

-I'm a CS student with an interest in system softwares and networking technologies.
+I'm a CS student interested in system softwares and networking technologies.

 ## Projects